Goji | A Fruiting Shrub Featured in East Asian Gardens and Poetry

 Fertilizer

-Apply balanced fertilizer (nitrogen, phosphorus, potassium) in the spring during the growing season.
-Avoid over-fertilizing.
+Apply a balanced fertilizer (nitrogen, phosphorus, potassium) in spring.
+Avoid over-fertilization.

 Pruning